 (November 27, 1923 – May 1, 2011)

-Jesse Ernest Wilkins, Jr. was a child prodigy who matured into one of the most remarkable geniuses of the 20th century.
+Jesse Ernest Wilkins (Jr.) was a child prodigy who matured into one of 20th century’s most remarkable geniuses.
 The circumstances of his birth left him with insurmountable challenges.
-He was born black in the 1920s U.S.A.: one of the most gruesome decades of color-bar.
+He was black in the 1920s U.S.A.: one of the most gruesome decades of color-bar.
 Yet, as a kid, he awed the Yankees with his superlative intelligence: just like his father did a generation earlier.
-This ability enabled him become the youngest student ever admitted by the University of Chicago: aged 13 years old.
+This ability enabled him become the youngest student ever admitted by the University of Chicago: aged 13 years.
 There, he chewed mathematics as easily as children of that age chewed biscuits.
-No wonder he earned his B.S., M.S., and Ph.D. by the age of 19.
+No wonder he earned his B.S., M.S., and Ph.D by the age of 19.
 He later obtained B.Eng. and M.Eng. in Mechanical Engineering.
-During the Manhattan Project, the then 20-year old Wilkins became the youngest researcher employed on this grandest scientific project of the 20th century.
-He would later go on to become eminent Maths Professor, Physics Professor, and the President of the American Nuclear Society.
-Though not very famous, Wilkins was one of the most brilliant minds of the 20th century.
-His mental ability dwarfed those of Albert Einstein, Nikola Tesla, and many prominent geniuses of that century.
-That is why experts agree that without restrictive racisms, he would have achieved a lot more.
+During the Manhattan Project, the then 20-year-old became the youngest researcher employed on this grandest scientific project of 20th century.
+He went on to become eminent Maths Professor, distinguished Physics Professor, and President of the American Nuclear Society.
+Although not very famous, Wilkins was one of the best minds of 20th century.
+His mental ability transcended those of Albert Einstein, Nikola Tesla, and many prominent geniuses of that century.
+That is why experts agree that without restrictive racism, he would have achieved a lot more.
 His research publications encompassed vast areas such as: Multivariable Calculus, Algebraic Geometry, Topology, Optics, Statistics, Biophysics, Metallurgy, Mechanical Engineering, Linear Programming, and Nuclear Technologies.
-He later developed shielding models against gamma radiation.
-Most of his publications centered on multivariable calculus, algebraic geometry, topology, optics, statistics, biophysics, engineering and nuclear technologies.
+He later developed the gamma-and-neutron-shielding-models: used for determining the amount of these radiations any given material can absorb; thereby, help in safeguarding nuclear reactors.